ulisesojeda/devwatch/README.rst

      modified file.
 In that example, when file `tests/foo.py` is amended `pytest tests/foo.py` will be execute

+   * Warning: if no files exists for the target, the program will exit.
 ===========
 Basic usage
 ===========
 ``devwatch -t main``

+* If no target is specified, the program will run the first target defined in the configurationfile

 ===================
 System requirements